 British Standards Institute (2005) British Standard 7000-6:2005.
 Design management systems - Part 6: Managing inclusive design - Guide.

-- Include is a biennial international conference that focuses on issues central to inclusive and people-centred design.
+- Include conference is a biennial international conference that focuses on issues central to inclusive and people-centred design.
 It is organised by the Helen Hamlyn Centre for Design at the Royal College of Art.

 - CWUAAT (Cambridge Workshop on Universal Access and Assistive Technology) is a biennial academic workshop on inclusive design and assistive technology, hosted by the Engineering Design Centre, University of Cambridge.